epsil/gll/README.md

   (failure str))
 ```

-Both functions take a string, `str`, as input and return a parse result.
-The `succeed` parser returns a successful result with an empty syntax tree and the whole string as remainder; that is, it consumes no part of the input.
+Both functions take a string as input and return a parse result.
+The `succeed` parser returns a successful result with an empty syntax tree and the whole input string, `str`, as remainder; that is, it consumes no part of the input.
 Similarly, the `fail` parser returns a failing result.

 The next step is to define a parser that compares the beginning of the input against some match string.
 The following parser compares against the string `"foo"`: